 In the latest Connect and Reflect report, ICAEW urges boards to consider the value that employee directors can bring to their organisation.
 The publication explains the role and responsibilities of employee directors and outlines a five-point action plan that should enable boards to take this step to improve their corporate governance.

 To succeed in the modern world, businesses must move away from defensive old-style news management and corporate positioning.
 ICAEW argues that if companies embrace a positive approach to corporate governance that ensures they connect with and reflect society, they will reap many benefits.

 In a world where communication is immediate, global and uncontrolled, businesses must connect with and reflect society in their corporate governance.

 Connect and Reflect describes an approach to communications which will benefit all stakeholders and lead to operational changes which will support this development.

 Many existing approaches to corporate communication stereotype members of the general public as distrusting and cynical, and to some extent it has become a self-fulfilling prophecy.

 To overcome this polarisation, companies should tailor their communications, replace caution with candour and become more accessible.

-If companies are more open and demonstrate their willingness to make changes as a result of feedback then they will reap significant benefits, such as:
+If firms are open and willing to change as a result of feedback then they will reap benefits, such as: